DevXGroup/devx-web/CONTENT_GUIDELINES.md

 # gitbub commit message

-"alaways should assign author as Max Sheikhizadeh and remove any "Claude" mentioning any where
+"alaways should assign author as Max Sheikhizadeh and remove any "Claude" mentioning anywhere